maziadi/aws-bedrock-agent-rag-chatbot/README.md

 - **Rate Limiting:** Protects API calls from exceeding defined thresholds.
 - **Streamlit Interface:** A user-friendly web UI for interactive conversations.

----

-## Architecture Overview
+### Application Overview

 The application is built on top of several AWS services and Python libraries:

 - **AWS Bedrock Services:**
 - **Bedrock LLM:** For generating responses with a language model.
 - **Bedrock Agent & Knowledge Base:** For reasoning and retrieval of contextual information.
 - **AWS Transcribe:** To convert user voice input into text.
 - **AWS Polly:** To generate audio (speech) from text responses.
 - **S3:** For storing audio files required by AWS Transcribe.